The Seven Day Solo Meal Planner on Google Sheets.

 Spreadsheets are powerful, but when it comes to building a box, automatically searchable, click-and-capture recipe keeping with note taking apps or Docs couldn't be easier; including handwritten recipes.

-Most "digital planners" and "digital recipe boxes" are simply note taking apps.
 Beyond Apple & Google's free tools, there's a world of note taking apps that also work really well.

 Just start a collection, then watch it grow!
 Pin or file each week's recipes for easy reference.
-The planner is easy to fill on a split screen, even on many phones.

 Is auto-updating ingredient inventory management with a spreadsheet worth it?